 “We can put the old Christmas trees to work in our area marshland while also reducing the waste stream going into landfills,” said Rob Moreau, manager of Southeastern’s Turtle Cove Environmental Research Station located on Pass Manchac between Lakes Pontchartrain and Maurepas.

 Although grant funding from the state for Christmas tree recycling in many areas ended years ago, local partners stepped up to keep the project going.
-This marks the 26th straight year Southeastern has conducted its recycled tree program.
+This marks the 27th straight year Southeastern has conducted its recycled tree program.
 Moreau depends on volunteers and students to deploy the trees in the Manchac wetlands, and those groups were in short supply last year due to the pandemic.
 Therefore, he relied more on the Turtle Cove staff, mainly graduate students, to deploy the trees in various areas of the Manchac Swamp.
-It is estimated that approximately 40,000 trees have been deployed through the Southeastern program during the 26-year period.
+Approximately 40,000 trees have been deployed through the Southeastern program in the past 26 years.

 Southeastern scientists and volunteers at Turtle Cove use the discarded trees to help build up marshland in areas that have been impacted by erosion and other factors, said Moreau.

-Moreau explained that the trees will be used in a variety of ways, including ongoing research on the trees’ effects on helping to fill in test logging ditches, creating new habitats for wildlife and, of course, helping to control erosion along various shorelines, most recently occurring on Galva Canal and in areas around the research station itself on Pass Manchac and the boatshed/parking lot area at Galva Canal.
+Moreau explained that the trees will be used in a variety of ways, creating new habitats for wildlife and, of course, helping to control erosion along various shorelines, most recently occurring on Galva Canal and in areas around the research station itself on Pass Manchac and the boatshed/parking lot area at Galva Canal.

 This practice also provides hands-on environmental education opportunities for students and other volunteers who help with the project.